Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

-where $\Gamma = A \, e^{-S(t)}$ is the bubble nucleation rate (i.e.\ the probability of nucleation per unit time per unit volume), $V(t,t')$ the volume of a (spherically symmetric) bubble that nucleated at $t^\prime$ at some later time $t$, $\vw$ the bubble wall velocity, and the exponentiation in eq.~\eqref{eq:volume-fraction} accounts for the fact that bubbles can overlap.
-Assuming that the non-equilibrium prefactor $A$ and the bubble wall velocity $\vw$ vary slowly compared to the duration of the phase transition, the volume fraction integral becomes
+Here, $\tc$ is the time at which the temperature of the early universe plasma is equal to the critical temperature $\Tc$, $\Gamma (t) = A(t) \, e^{-S_3(t)}$ the bubble nucleation rate (i.e.\ the probability of nucleation per unit time per unit volume), $V(t,t')$ the volume of a (spherically symmetric) bubble that nucleated at $t^\prime$ at some later time $t$, $\vw$ the terminal bubble wall velocity, and the exponentiation in eq.~\eqref{eq:volume-fraction} accounts for the fact that bubbles can overlap.
+Formula~\eqref{eq:volume-fraction} implicitly assumes the thin-wall approximation, where the volume occupied by the bubble walls is negligible, and that all bubbles grow at the same rate.

+The explicit expression for $V(t,t’)$ in terms of $\vw(t)$ also assumes that the bubble wall velocity rapidly reaches its terminal value, and that this value remains approximately constant over time.
+Further, assuming that the non-equilibrium prefactor $A(t)$ is approximately constant, the volume fraction integral becomes

 where